 • Having student loans adds diversity to your credit mix, which can slightly boost your score when combined with other credit types, like credit cards.

-• Refinancing student loans involves a hard credit inquiry, which may temporarily lower your credit score.
-However, if refinancing reduces monthly payments or interest rates, it can help you manage debt more effectively, potentially improving your credit score in the long term.
+• Refinancing student loans involves a hard credit inquiry, which may temporarily lower credit scores.
+However, if refinancing reduces interest rates, it may help a borrower manage debt more effectively which could positively impact their credit.

 How Student Loans Appear on Your Credit Report